MagiC Carpets is a platform dedicated to emerging artists to start their magical journeys across Europe

-"MagiC Carpets" is a "Creative Europe" platform uniting 15 European cultural organisations that create opportunities for emerging artists to embark on journeys to unknown lands and to create, together with local artists and local communities, new works that highlight local specificities and compensate for the shortage of story-telling existing in modern society by enhancing cultural accessibility, cultural activism and participation.
+“MagiC Carpets” is a “Creative Europe” platform uniting 20 (14 active members and 2 partners in 2022–2025) European cultural organisations that create opportunities for emerging artists to embark on journeys to the lands unknown and to create, together with local artists and local communities, new works that highlight local specificities and compensate for the shortage of story-telling existing in the modern society by enhancing cultural accessibility, cultural activism and participation.

 The stories we tell and the travels we embark on are two sides of the same coin.
 You probably have not heard many captivating stories about people, who have stayed in one place and lived their lives in the same way since the day they were born until the day they died.
 But you might also be mistaken if you think that people, who don’t travel the world, don’t travel at all.
 Those who imagine, tell and listen to stories live multiple lives.

 Since the beginning of time, people loved listening to stories about faraway lands, strange and exotic places, unheard-of traditions, basilisks slain, and battles fought.
 And it is always the Other that has been thrilling and exciting us.
 The point where the known meets the unknown is a place where the legends and myths are born.
 Where ‘Us’ meets ‘Them’.
 The idea of terras incognitas is exciting.
 The understandable.
 The feared.
 Other places, people, worlds, times.
 Like Odyssey, stories bring us to the lands of monsters and to the edge of the map, where we push the limits or leave them for dragons to inhabit.
 We admire the travellers.
 We dream about embarking on heroic quests, travelling to foreign lands and exposing ourselves to things undiscovered and not yet experienced.
 Challenging and changing us.